Learn the ABCs of mobile and text marketing with this handy glossary and reference guide.

 Mass Texting: See definition for bulk SMS.

 Message and Data Rates: Cell phone plans come with a certain allowance of texts and data.
-When those limits are exceeded any given month then the standard message rates and data charges from the subscriber’s carrier could apply when sending and/or receiving texts.
+When those limits are exceeded any given month then the standard message rates and data charges from the contact’s carrier could apply when sending and/or receiving texts.
 Many plans nowadays are unlimited making this less of an issue.

 Messaging Providers: The groups, like SimpleTexting, who make text marketing possible.